caseyferrara/Netflix-Case-Study/README.md

 ### 5.2 Content Type Balance

 I will investigate the historical trend in Netflix's catalog, specifically examining the balance between movies and TV shows over time.
-This analysis will utilize SQL queries to quantify and compare the proportions of movies and TV shows released each year, which will reveal any shifts in Netflix's content strategy.
+This analysis will utilize SQL queries to quantify and compare the proportions of movies and TV shows added each year, which will reveal any shifts in Netflix's content strategy.
 I want to determine whether there's a noticeable trend towards either movies or TV series, reflecting on how Netflix adapts its content offerings in response to consumer preferences and market trends.

 ```
 WITH ContentCount AS (